ChenxiQ/RoombaDisinfectionRobot/readme.md

 # Robot Arm Control via Raspberry Pi

-> WARNING: Do NOT press any button on the arm controller board.
+> WARNING!
+Do NOT press any button on the arm controller board.

-> Please also refer the [official tutorial documentation](https://www.hiwonder.com/store/learn/42.html) from Hiwonder.
+> Please also refer to the [official tutorial documentation](https://www.hiwonder.com/store/learn/42.html) from Hiwonder.

 The Hiwonder xArm 1S robot arm communicates with Raspberry Pi using serial communication protocol.
 To set up a serial port connection,